sdiehl/wiwinwlh/tutorial.md

 b = _ : _ : _ : _ : _ : _ : _ : _ : _ : _ : 12 : _
 ```

-While a thunk is being computed it's memory representation is replaced with a
+While a thunk is being computed its memory representation is replaced with a
 special form known as *blackhole* which indicates that computation is ongoing
 and allows a short circuit for when a computation might depend on it itself to
 complete.
 The implementation of this is some of the more subtle details of the